 Accidentally, my YouTube-feed showed me a commercial for a “Granny-Pod”.
 It’s a small house where one can keep ones elderly mother in the backyard, when she’s arrived at that stage in life where she needs attention, care or help (and maybe surveillance).
 Perhaps this will be an option now that senior care seems to be deteriorating on all levels and everywhere.
 The generation in need of this kind of care is growing exponentially while the generation that is to provide this care are getting fewer.
 A strange equation.
 I’m beginning to think that when that time has come for all of us born in the 50, 60 and 70’ies, the ancient custom of throwing the old and useless off a precipice will be reintroduced.
 Or maybe there will be robots that dish out medication and food and have the ability to shower and dress the elderly patient.
 Because there isn’t going to be anyone else around that is willing to take on that job.

 Will there even be families willing to have a demanding senior in their back yard?
 It might not be as charming as the above commercial indicates.
-Perhaps this little old lady isn’t willing to make strawberry jam, fold laundry or peel potatoes.
+Perhaps this little old lady isn’t willing to be cute and helpful, and make strawberry jam, fold laundry or peel potatoes.
 And the grandchildren she could read fairytales to are already over 22 and don’t have the patience to listen to grandma tell the same story for the umpteenth time of what life was life back in the day.

 No, instead this elderly woman would be sitting by herself all day, feeling lonely and abandoned while the family in the house are off for work all day.
 And she might be demented to the point where she won’t even recognise her caregivers anymore.
 Resulting in her being uncooperative, refusing to take her medication and definitely won’t allow these ‘strangers’ to help out with her personal hygiene.
 But times are changing.
 So maybe it’s time to start thinking about how the future for my generation will look like?